+The primary-to-secondary accident induced leakage rate for any design basis accident, other than a SG tube rupture, shall not exceed the leakage rate assumed in the accident analysis in terms of total leakage rate for all SGs and leakage rate for an individual SG.
+Leakage is not to exceed [1 gpm] per SG [, except for specific types of degradation at specific locations as described in paragraph c of the Steam Generator Program].

-During the most limiting design basis accident, the calculated rate of leakage (accident leakage) is limited to values consistent with the licensing basis analyses.
+Discussion: During the most limiting design basis accident, the calculated rate of leakage (accident leakage) is limited to values consistent with the licensing basis analyses.
 The accident leakage limits are often plant-specific and typically are limited to 1 gallon per minute (gpm) or less.
 This typically applies to a single steam generator under the conditions assumed for a design-basis main steam line break accident.
 (For a few specific types of degradation in specific, confined locations, the NRC has approved alternate repair criteria that allow for specific higher accident leakage limits, using hypothetical leakage calculations that do not take credit for the physical effects of the confining structures.)

 Operational Leakage Criterion:

+The operational LEAKAGE performance criterion is specified in LCO 3.4.XX, “RCS Operational LEAKAGE.”

-150 gpdhas been found by experience to be appropriate of a tube that is exhibiting leak-before-break type behavior, unnecessarily burdensome. operational leakage to ruptureshut downome flaws have ruptured without leaking first.
+Discussion: The current value of 150 gallons per day (gpd) was first implemented in 2005 and has been found by experience to be an appropriate value that minimizes the probability of a tube that is exhibiting leak-before-break type behavior of progressing to a rupture before plant shutdown, without being unnecessarily burdensome.
+Some units have operational leakage limits that are significantly lower than the 150 gpd value in the standard technical specifications.
+While operational leakage can sometimes be identified as coming from a specific SG, the susceptibility of the leak source to rupture is not known prior to shut down.
+Some flaws have leaked before rupturing and some have ruptured without leaking first.

-Licensees currently determine their compliance with the first two criteria by calculations based on tube in-service (ISI) data and/or by in situ pressure testing
+Licensees currently determine their compliance with the first two criteria by calculations based on SG tube in-service inspection (ISI) data and/or by in situ pressure testing, whenever SG inspections are performed.

 Inspection findings that involve failures to meet either of the first two requirements can be evaluated in terms of the risk that is incurred.
 Findings that involve operational leakage are not amenable to risk assessment until the cause of the leakage has been found and it is assessed with respect to the first two requirements.